 The world is changing, and changing quickly.
 At Vocal, we’ve always understood that it’s our responsibility to keep up with that change.
 Having launched Vocal immediately following the 2016 election in the US, we knew we were at a place culturally where if platforms weren’t taking a proactive approach to malicious content, they were already falling behind.

-While other platforms now grapple with misinformation, malicious content, and figuring out how to deal with bad actors, I'm proud that moderation and safety have been core components of Vocal since day one.
+While other platforms now grapple with misinformation, malicious content, and figuring out how to deal with bad actors, we're proud that moderation and safety have been core components of Vocal since day one.

-As the head of Creator Experience at Vocal, I'm acutely aware of this struggle to maintain user safety.
+The Creator Experience team at Vocal is acutely aware of the struggle to maintain user safety.
 Particularly now, with the 2020 US election nearing, and with platforms like YouTube and Twitter facing tough decisions regarding what types of content to now restrict after having allowed it for years, we feel it’s time to give you an update: what we’ve always done to make sure your content is safe from the very beginning, and how we’ve updated our approach internally to adapt to the ever-changing digital world.

 - Every single story on Vocal is moderated before it's published.